 Best Tips for Success

 • Use any fresh veggies you like such as bell peppers, broccoli, mushrooms, onion, or grated sweet potato.
 Just slice thinly or mince before adding to the pan to ensure they cook through.
-You can also use frozen veggies in small pieces.
+You can also use frozen veggies cut into in small pieces.

 • Use dairy-free cheese or omit the cheese if desired.